01-ai/Yi/README.md

 <details>
 <summary> Evaluation methods ⬇️</summary>

-- **Disparity in Results**: while benchmarking open-source models, a disparity has been noted between results from our pipeline and those reported by public sources like OpenCompass.
+- **Disparity in results**: while benchmarking open-source models, a disparity has been noted between results from our pipeline and those reported by public sources like OpenCompass.
-- **Investigation Findings**: a deeper investigation reveals that variations in prompts, post-processing strategies, and sampling techniques across models may lead to significant outcome differences.
+- **Investigation findings**: a deeper investigation reveals that variations in prompts, post-processing strategies, and sampling techniques across models may lead to significant outcome differences.
-- **Uniform Benchmarking Process**: our methodology aligns with the original benchmarks—consistent prompts and post-processing strategies are used, and greedy decoding is applied during evaluations without any post-processing for the generated content.
+- **Uniform benchmarking process**: our methodology aligns with the original benchmarks—consistent prompts and post-processing strategies are used, and greedy decoding is applied during evaluations without any post-processing for the generated content.
-- **Efforts to Retrieve Unreported Scores**: for scores that were not reported by the original authors (including scores reported with different settings), we try to get results with our pipeline.
+- **Efforts to retrieve unreported scores**: for scores that were not reported by the original authors (including scores reported with different settings), we try to get results with our pipeline.
-- **Extensive Model Evaluation**: to evaluate the model’s capability extensively, we adopted the methodology outlined in Llama2.
+- **Extensive model evaluation**: to evaluate the model’s capability extensively, we adopted the methodology outlined in Llama2.
 Specifically, we included PIQA, SIQA, HellaSwag, WinoGrande, ARC, OBQA, and CSQA to assess common sense reasoning.
 SquAD, QuAC, and BoolQ were incorporated to evaluate reading comprehension.
-- **Special Configurations**: CSQA was exclusively tested using a 7-shot setup, while all other tests were conducted with a 0-shot configuration.
+- **Special configurations**: CSQA was exclusively tested using a 7-shot setup, while all other tests were conducted with a 0-shot configuration.
 Additionally, we introduced GSM8K (8-shot@1), MATH (4-shot@1), HumanEval (0-shot@1), and MBPP (3-shot@1) under the category "Math & Code".
-- **Falcon-180B Caveat**: Falcon-180B was not tested on QuAC and OBQA due to technical constraints.
+- **Falcon-180B caveat**: Falcon-180B was not tested on QuAC and OBQA due to technical constraints.
 Its performance score is an average from other tasks, and considering the generally lower scores of these two tasks, Falcon-180B's capabilities are likely not underestimated.
 </details>

 # 🟢 Who can use Yi?